Yarnus/yarnus/README.md

 >A growing independent developer

-- 🔭  I’m currently working on [@eDragonConnect](https://github.com/edragonconnect)
-- ⚡  Fun fact: I'm huge fans of CLI
+- 🔭  I've been obsessed with work recently.

 ### Tech Stack
 - 🚀 I use daily: